Mo-21/my-note/README.md

 1. Quick Note: a plain text note with no support for any markdown elements.
 It is meant to be simple, quick and efficient.
 2. Editor: thanks to `react-simplemde-editor`, a note can be styled with full fledge of styles and tools, such as: code, ordered lists, unordered lists, heading, bold and much more.
-3. Checkbox: a todo like note with nice checkboxes from RadixUI with smooth experience.
+3. Checkbox: a todo like note with nice checkboxes from NextUI with smooth experience.

 ![editor](./public/mynote-editor.png)